 We can also use Goal Seek to perform iterative calculations where it’s not possible to rearrange an equation to solve for a single variable.
 For instance, if your engineering model contains a table of data, you might be using linear interpolation to bring that data into a calculation.
 In this case, it may not be possible to rearrange the equation, so use Goal Seek instead to find the result.

-Solving Implicit Equations
+Solving Implicit Equations in Excel

 A specific application of using Goal Seek for iterative calculations in engineering is using the tool to solve implicit equations.
 An implicit equation is one in which a variable appears on both sides of the equal sign, with no way to simplify it further.
 A common example in engineering is the Colebrook-White equation, which describes the Darcy-Weisbach friction factor, f, in a pipe based on the roughness height, hydraulic diameter, and Reynolds number.